 Getting ready to fly far away from home and dreading the inevitable jet lag?
 Did you know that fluctuations in our environment, such as light and temperature, can dictate our internal clocks and alter our ability to function properly?

 That’s why jet lag symptoms arise when we travel to another time zone.
 Coordinated daily rhythms are evident in most aspects of our physiology, and they’re driven by internal timing systems that are known as circadian rhythms.

-Several studies have shown that jet lag causes sleep disturbances because humans are very sensitive to changes in their temporal setting.
+Several studies demonstrate that jet lag causes sleep disturbances because humans are very sensitive to changes in their temporal setting.
 The most common jet lag symptoms, including sleepiness, decreased efficiency and premature awakening, can be reduced by taking actions to help the body adapt to its new environment.
-(1)

 What Is Jet Lag?

 Jet lag is also known as circadian desynchrony.
 Desynchrony is a condition in which the environmental cues and patterns conflict with an individual’s existing pattern.
 And that’s exactly what’s going on when we experience jet lag — there’s a mismatch with the body’s natural circadian rhythm and the external environment as a result of travel across time zones.

 In order to fully understand what happens to the body when experiencing jet lag, you must first understand the role of the internal circadian clock.
 The central circadian clock is located in the suprachiasmatic nucleus of the hypothalamus.
 This is where light signals from the retina are received.
 The suprachiasmatic nucleus is responsible for adapting the circadian rhythm according to the light-dark cycles of the environment and generating neuronal and hormonal activities that regulate various body functions in a 24-hour cycle.